What is an internship? Where can I find more information?

 In addition to working with their assigned adviser in the Career Services Office, students must also work with a faculty member of the department for which they are getting academic credit.
 Your internship faculty advisor is not necessarily the same as your academic adviser.
 You should choose a faculty member in the department for which you will be getting internship credit.
 This will allow you to get the most out of your internship experience.

 It is important to make sure that your forms are turned in on time to ensure that you will receive credit for your internship.
-However, if you know that you will be unable to turn in your forms by the assigned deadline, please contact Maureen Wilson in the Career Services Office so she is able to make arrangements for your specific case.
+However, if you know that you will be unable to turn in your forms by the assigned deadline, please contact the Internship Coordinator in the Career Services Office so she is able to make arrangements for your specific case.

 The following situations should be communicated and dealt with as soon as possible to avoid more serious problems: